stancs/swish-analytics-engineering-project/README.md

 ### Search

 There are several ways to implement search functionality such as linear or binary search.
-If we are using in-memory database, I believe the best way to implement the search is hashtable.
+If we are using in-memory database, I believe the best way to implement searching capability is using hash table due to its quick search performance.

 A hash table is a data structure that stores key-value pairs, allowing for efficient data retrieval in constant time on average.
 It uses a hash function to compute an index (or hash code) for each key, mapping it to a specific "bucket"